runatlantis/atlantis/runatlantis.io/guide/testing-locally.md

 Atlantis at a specific plan.
 Otherwise it tries to apply the plan for the root directory.

 ## Real-time logs
-If you wish to see real-time terraform output for your command, there exists a github check for every project in the PR which links to the log-streaming UI.
-This is a terminal UI where you can view your commands execute in real-time.
+The real-time terraform output for your command can be found by clicking into the status check for a given project in a PR which links to the log-streaming UI.
+This is a terminal UI where you can view your commands executing in real-time.

 ## Next Steps
 * If things are working as expected you can `Ctrl-C` the `atlantis server` command and the `ngrok` command.